madrugado/madrugado.github.io/teaching.md

 tagline: Courses and Themes for Theses
 ---

-## 2020
+## 2024
-- Natural Language Processing at Huawei University.
-A [post](https://habr.com/ru/company/huawei/blog/490700/) with class description (in Russian).
+- Natural Language Processing at ODS.ai.
+[Link](https://ods.ai/tracks/nlp-course-autumn-2024).

 ### Theses
 - Summarization for Russian language.
 - Multi-Point Summarization.
-- Neural Topic Modeling with Capsules.
+- Neural Topic Modeling.

 If you are a student and have your own project related to summarization and/or neural topic modeling, write me a messege.